alkor97/Pogodelko/README.md

 - current weather outside for current location (provided by OpenWeather)

 In order to provide external information (geo-coordinates, address, weather) Wemos needs to be connected to WiFi network.

+In order to access Google services and OpenWeather service one needs to register there for API keys and provide respective values in {{.cpp}} file in project.

+This project uses following external dependencies:
+- Adafruit GFX Library (installed from Library Manager of Arduino IDE)
+- Adafruit SSD1306 Wemos Mini OLED (installed from Library Manager of Arduino IDE)
+- ArduinoJson (installed from Library Manager of Arduino IDE)
+- DHT sensor library for ESPx (installed from Library Manager of Arduino IDE)
+- esp8266-restclient (installed from https://github.com/dakaz/esp8266-restclient.git)
+- WiFiManager (installed from Library Manager of Arduino IDE)